Family Travel to the French Riviera

 • Sanary-sur-Mer Located halfway between Saint-Tropez and Marseille, you’ll find the sunny city of Sanary-sur-Mer.
 In fact, it claims to be France’s sunniest city with an average of only 61 days of rain (mostly in the winter).
 La Tour de Sanary, a Romanesque watchtower, sits prominently overlooking the harbor lined with colorful fishing boats.
 It is known as the birthplace of modern diving.
 This is where Jacques Cousteau tested and perfected the aqua-lung that was the precursor to modern scuba equipment.

 1. Vaucluse This department is on the western side of the region.
-It is bordered to the west by the Occitanie region, to the north by the Auvergne-Rhône-Alpes region, to the east by the Alpes-de-Haute-Provence department, and to the south by the Bouches-du-Rhône department.
+It is bordered to the west by the Occitanie Region, to the north by the Auvergne-Rhône-Alpes Region, to the east by the Alpes-de-Haute-Provence department, and to the south by the Bouches-du-Rhône department.
 The medieval city of Avignon is its capital.
 Despite being a land-locked department in a region most known for its Mediterranean coastline, the Vaucluse department still has much to offer.

 • Avignon Avignon is a fortified medieval town with so much history that we wrote an entire post about it just last week!
-We loved our day trip to Avignon and it definitely belongs on your list of places to visit in the PACA region!
+We loved our day trip to Avignon and it definitely belongs on your list of places to visit in the PACA Region!
 From the enormous Palais des Papes which was home to the popes for almost seven decades, to the gorgeous Cathedral, you’ll find beautiful architecture and incredible history.
 Even the remains of the Saint-Bénézet bridge and the legend behind how it came to be built is a testament to the specialness of Avignon.

 • Sault – This town is a frequent stop for those who come to the area seeking all things lavender.
 All through the village, are immense blue fields.
 If you happen to find yourself in Sault, you will want to stop at the Boyer Nougat Factory for a free tour (and to sample some deliciousness, of course).
 The factory produces both white and dark nougat, macaroons, and spelt galettes.